mlamoure/Fing-Device-Watch/README.md

 Fing Device Watch
 ---
 A node.js implementation of a Fing wrapper that can notify via HTTP (more methods to be added in the future) when a device on your network changes.
+Designed to be used as a dedicated and persistent network monitor that can notify home automation servers when specific devices come on and offline.
+Additionally, there is the start to a implementation of a whitelist, where non-whitelisted devices will be notified to you via email.

-Useful for Indigo Home Automation Server as a proximity sensor when your cellphone arrives on a network.
+devicewatch.js can be extremely useful for Perceptive Automation's Indigo Home Automation Server as a proximity sensor when your cellphone arrives on a network.

 Requirements & Installation
 ---